Tahscene/sottoqr_full--2-/README.md

 ├─ test_pipeline.py    Task 2
 └─ seal_all.py           Task 3
 templates/index.html · static/css/style.css · static/js/main.js   Frontend + I18N + JULY archive data
+docs/index.html       GitHub Pages source (copy of the pitch page, see "See It Live" above) assets/demo.gif        Product walkthrough GIF embedded in this README
 ```

 To add another judge facing language (Hindi, Arabic, French, whoever is on the panel), add one key to every entry in the `I18N` object in `static/js/main.js` and a matching button in `.lang-switch` in `templates/index.html`.